 BeMoved®: This class is a dance fitness experience for people of all movement abilities.
 The Warm-Up infuses breath and movement through choreographed, artistic sequences that activate core strength and balance while improving flexibility and coordination.
 The Genre section of class uses continuous, engaging dance combinations to inspire anyone from first-time dancers to professionals.
 Finally, the Cool Down brings your workout full circle, leaving you balanced in mind, body and soul and feeling rejuvenated.

-Music Video Choreography: Learn choreography fit for a music video!
-This all level class gives you the experience of learning the hottest moves and grooves to chart topping songs.
+Music Video Choreography: Learn original choreography fit for a music video!
+This class gives you the experience of learning the hottest moves and grooves to chart topping songs.
 Feel free to wear heels for this class if you are feeling extra fierce!
 All levels are welcome, but those with beginning to intermediate level dance experience will be best prepared for this class.